ncatlab/nlab-content/pages/844.md

 * [[Jacob Lurie]], _[[Higher Topos Theory]]_  ,

-where also the relation between both constructions is established.
+where also the relation between the two constructions is established.